How UEFA financial sustainability rules interact with the IFR licensing regime: what English clubs in both frameworks need to know

 Two regulators, two frameworks: the starting point

-Since 5 May 2026, every regulated English football club in the Premier League, Championship, League One, League Two and National League operates under the IFR's statutory oversight.
-Since 30 June 2026, four of those clubs have also been subject to CFCB enforcement decisions.
+Certain IFR duties and preparatory requirements came into force in 2026, but the provisional licensing application window is scheduled to open on 2 November 2026 and close on 26 February 2027.
+Clubs in the top five tiers will need a licence to compete from the 2027/28 season.
+Since 30 June 2026, four English clubs have also been subject to UEFA CFCB enforcement decisions.
 The overlap is not coincidental -- it reflects the fact that both regulatory frameworks are responding to the same underlying reality: professional football clubs are large, complex financial entities whose governance and financial management have historically been inadequate relative to the sums involved.

 But the two frameworks are not the same, and their interaction creates specific challenges for English clubs that neither UEFA nor the IFR has formally addressed.
 The IFR is a statutory regulator operating under the Football Governance Act 2025.
 The CFCB is a UEFA internal body operating under contractual framework, clubs participate in UEFA competition on the basis of their acceptance of UEFA's regulations as a condition of entry.
 The two frameworks have different legal bases, different enforcement mechanisms, different information requirements and, critically, different definitions of what constitutes acceptable financial management.